 Composite Description: The Navigator High Dividend Equity composite invests in high-quality domestic and international equities, REITs, and preferred stocks.
 The goal of the strategy is to provide above average dividend income with capital appreciation.
 The focus is on reasonably priced, multi-capitalized stocks with strong valuation characteristics.
 Only securities with strong and absolute relative values are considered for use in the composite and is diversified across several broad economic sectors.
 Fundamental and quantitative analysis is used in determining the stocks to be included in the composite such as: revenue growth, price/cash flow, price/book, P/E, ROE (return on equity), price/sales, dividend yield, PEG ratios and earnings momentum .
 Generally, 35 to 55 securities are held in the composite.
-Preferred stocks and REITs, are also considered for margins over 2-3 consecutive quarters.
+Preferred stocks and REITs, are also considered for the composite.
+The sell discipline considers dividend reductions, weakening earnings trends and declining margins over 2-3 consecutive quarters.
 Relative performance to market peers is also a factor.
 The strategy seeks to provide capital appreciation with current income on a consistent basis by applying a fundamental investment approach that is focused on securities with above average dividend yield.